awsdocs/amazon-sagemaker-developer-guide/doc_source/experiments-view-compare.md

    It might take a moment for the list to refresh and display a new experiment or experiment run\.
 You can click **Refresh** to update the page\.
 Your experiment list should look similar to the following:
 ![\[A list of experiments in the SageMaker Experiments UI\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/experiments/experiments-overview.png)

 1. In the experiments list, double\-click an experiment to display a list of the runs in the experiment\.
+**Note**
+Experiment runs that are automatically created by SageMaker jobs and containers are visible in the Experiments Studio UI by default\.
+To hide runs created by SageMaker jobs for a given experiment, choose the settings icon \(![\[The settings icon for Studio.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/icons/Settings_squid.png)\) and toggle **Show jobs**\.
 ![\[A list of experiment runs in the SageMaker Experiments UI\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/experiments/experiments-runs-overview.png)

 1. Double\-click a run to display information about a specific run\.